SchweppeLab/Corona/README.md

 the Corona virtual mass spectrometer.
 Instructions for use are found [here](https://schweppelab.github.io/Corona/).

-## MSim
+## MStreamer

-This source code set contains the mass spectrometer simulator library, named msim.
-It provides a foundation class for putting an MS simulator into any software.
+Capable of reading an MS spctrum file and streaming the spectra within at their designated retention times.
 Its job is to read and broadcast scans from MS data as if they were real-time scans from an instrument.

-### MSim Usage
+### MStreamer Usage

-The main functionality for msim can be access through the `SimRunner`.
+The main functionality for MStreamer can be access through the `SimRunner`.
 Listeners assigned to EventHandlers are used to process spectra as they are read from the data file.
 Below is an example of how to use msim:

     SimRunner simRunner = new SimRunner();